 II.
 The bosonic string.

-The style will be similar to the style of the course taught in
+The style will be somewhat similar to the style of my course taught in

 Fall 2009, and